stepzen-dev/snippets/README.md

 ## About the project

-This repo self-contained snippets that demonstrate use of custom directives and other techniques in IBM API Connect Essentials (StepZen).
+Code snippets that demonstrate use of custom directives and other techniques in IBM API Connect Essentials (StepZen).

 ## Getting Started